GaryHostt/DR_DNS-1/LabGuide200.md

 The terraform script will also configure rsync between the file storage systems across the regions.

-A CRON job is setup in primary region on the APP-server-1 compute to take snapshot every hour and another CRON job is setup in standby region's replication compute server to do a rsync across region every 30 mins.
+A CRON job is setup in primary region on the APP-server-1 compute to take snapshot every hour and another CRON job is setup in DR region's replication compute server to do a rsync across region every 30 mins.

 SSH into APP-server-1 compute through the bastion host and drop a file at location '/home/opc/src_filestore/' .